-The Antlers in my current centerpiece are from a brave and honorable Deer from Nimmo, Arkansas.
+The Antlers in my current centerpiece are from a brave and honorable deer from Nimmo, Arkansas.
 I cried the first time my hubs brought a dead, bloody deer home in the back of his truck.
 I was shocked, I suppose.

 How I have changed!
 It did not take long for me to adjust my thinking.
 You see, we made our home on the edge of the Wildlife Game Refuge off the famous Little Red River in Arkansas at the time.
-Our first home was a tiny homestead in the Village of Nimmo, which had been an old Native American campground years ago.
+Our first home was a tiny homestead in the Village of Nimmo, which had been a Native American campground years ago.

 Not only that, but I was surrounded by little hunting cottages and shacks, and every weekend, dozens of eager hunters arrived in four-wheel-drive trucks, with gun in hand.
-My morning alarm was the sound of gunshot in the woods at 5:30 am, and the proud killers of wildlife (in my mind, that was how I thought of them) were transformed (over time) into competitive, silly men in camouflage.
+My morning alarm was the sound of gunshot in the woods at 5:30 am, and the proud killers of wildlife (in my mind, that was how I thought of them) were transformed (over time) into competitive, silly grown men in camouflage.